 The University has published guidelines on how extenuating circumstances are to be classified.

-The classification, along with details of the unit(s) affected is then passed to the exam board.
-They won’t see the full details on the form you submitted, just the committee’s classification.
+The classification, along with details of the unit(s) affected is then passed to the school exam board.
+The exam board won’t see the full details on the form you submitted, just the committee’s classification.
 You can find out how your ECs were classified by asking at your school office.

-The school and faculty exam boards then consider your unit marks and your EC classification and decide what action (if any) is appropriate.
+The school exam board then considers your unit marks and your EC classification and decide what action (if any) is appropriate.
 The regulations specify what type of action is available to the exam board.
 Exam boards never change marks and only rarely allow further attempts at passed units.

 If you've passed, the exam board does have the power to disregard that particular unit mark or marks from your final degree classification.

-For failed units, exam boards can allow further attempts without penalty.
+If you have failed a unit, the exam board can allow further attempts without penalty.
 If you have failed a unit with no ECs, or if your ECs were only classified as mild, you will have used up one of your attempts at that unit so your next attempt will be capped at the minimum pass mark.